getyoti/yoti-ruby-sdk/README.md

 1. [Requirements](#requirements) - Everything you need to get started
 1. [Installing the SDK](#installing-the-sdk) - How to install our SDK
 1. [Configuration](#configuration) - Configuring the SDK
-1. [Profile Retrieval](#profile-retrieval) - How to retrieve a Yoti profile using the token
+1. [Profile Retrieval](#profile-retrieval) - How to retrieve a Yoti profile using the one time use token
 1. [AML Integration](#aml-integration) - How to integrate with Yoti's AML (Anti Money Laundering) service
 1. [Running the Examples](#running-the-examples) - How to run the example projects provided
 1. [API Coverage](#api-coverage) - Attributes defined